SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The "SCADA" widget provides a graphic representation of the status of a device.

-For details on the "SCADA" widget, refer to [Monitoring status using the SCADA widget](http://www.cumulocity.com//guides/users-guide/device-management/cloud-fieldbus#scada-widget) in *Cloud Fieldbus*.
+For details on the "SCADA" widget, refer to [Optional Services > Cloud Fieldbus > Monitoring status using the SCADA widget](http://www.cumulocity.com//guides/users-guide/cloud-fieldbus#scada-widget).

 ### Widget "Silo"